CHIP: A Hawkes Process Model for Continuous-time Networks with Scalable and Consistent Estimation: Broader Impact

 \section{Broader Impact}

 Our proposed CHIP model can be applied to analyze any type of timestamped relational event data.
 In this paper, we considered analysis of mobile phone calls, emails, and user interactions on on-line social networks.
-However, timestamped relational event data is used in a variety of other disciplines, including financial mathematics, e.g.~transactions between traders in financial markets \citep{bacry2015hawkes}; political science, e.g.~military deployments between countries \citep{ghosn2003codebook,Blundell2012}; and sociology, e.g.~homicides between gangs in a city \citep{papachristos2009murder,Linderman2014}.
+However, timestamped relational event data is used in a variety of other disciplines, including financial mathematics, e.g.~transactions between traders in financial markets \citep{bacry2015hawkes}; political science, e.g.~military deployments between countries \citep{maoz2019dyadic,Blundell2012}; and sociology, e.g.~homicides between gangs in a city \citep{papachristos2009murder,Linderman2014}.
 Thus, our CHIP model can have broader impact to society through the advancement of multiple research disciplines.

-The CHIP model, like other generative models for dynamic networks, can be used for forecasting, e.g.~to predict which nodes are likely to have an event during a specified time interval.
+The CHIP model, like other generative models for dynamic networks, can be used for forecasting, e.g.~to predict which nodes are likely to have an event, as well as the number of events during a specified time interval.
 For some applications, the forecasts may themselves be used to affect decision making.
-For example, in public policy, crime forecasting can be used for predictive policing, which uses affects the allocation of police resources to different locations over time.
+For example, in public policy, crime forecasting can be used for predictive policing, which affects the allocation of police resources to different locations over time.
 This can have societal benefits, as a recent randomized controlled field trial for predictive policing using Hawkes process models for prediction demonstrated a 7\% reduction in crime \citep{mohler2015randomized}, but also potential for negative consequences like arrests that are biased with respect to minority communities, although such consequences were not observed in the randomized trial \citep{brantingham2018does}.
-In this paper, we analyzed a publicly available anonymized on-line social network data, so we are not aware of negative consequences that may result from our proposed model.
+In this paper, we analyzed a publicly available anonymized Facebook on-line social network dataset, so we are not aware of negative consequences that may result from our proposed model.

-\begin{ack} This material is based upon work supported by the National Science Foundation grants DMS-1830412 and IIS-1755824.
+\begin{ack} This material is based upon work supported by the National Science Foundation grants DMS-1830412 and IIS-1755824. \end{ack}